Pink-collar worker: Pink ghetto

 "Pink ghetto" and "velvet ghetto" are terms used to describe low-paying occupations in which women historically constituted a majority of the workforce.
-In their 1983 book, Poverty in the American Dream: Women and Children First, authors Karin Stallard, Barbara Ehrenreich, and Holly Sklar used the term "pink collar ghetto" to discuss the increasing participation of women in the paid labour force and the persistent economic disadvantages they faced in jobs that were often dead-end, stressful and underpaid.
+In their 1983 book Poverty in the American Dream: Women and Children First, authors Karin Stallard, Barbara Ehrenreich, and Holly Sklar used the term "pink collar ghetto" to discuss the increasing participation of women in the paid labour force and the persistent economic disadvantages they faced in jobs that were often dead-end, stressful and underpaid.

 "Pink ghetto" can also describe the placement of female managers into positions that will not lead them to the board room, thus perpetuating the "glass ceiling".
 This includes managerial roles in human resources, customer service, and other areas that do not contribute to the corporate "bottom line".
-While such roles allow women to rise in rank as managers, their careers may eventually stall and they may be excluded from the upper echelons.
+While such roles allow women to rise in rank as managers, their careers may eventually stall, and they may be excluded from the upper echelons.

 Pink ghetto in the field of public relations

 The terms "pink collar ghetto" and "velvet ghetto" can also describe a twentieth-century phenomenon wherein the status and pay grade of a profession dropped after an influx of women workers into that field.
 A 1986 study by the International Association of Business Communicators explored the gendered dynamics and implications of the increasing presence of women in public relations and business communication roles.
 The study found that the influx of women coincided with a devaluation of the professions in terms of social prestige and financial compensation.
 Some scholars, such as Elizabeth Toth, claimed this was partially the result of women taking technician roles instead of managerial roles, being less likely to negotiate higher pay, and being assumed to be putting family life before work, even when that was not the case.
 Other scholars, such as Kim Golombisky, cited biases against women (especially minority and working-class women) as another cause of this phenomenon.
-As noted below in The Mythology of “Pink Collaring”, recent studies by data scientist Felix Busch and others have shown that the devaluation of occupations due to feminization has been declining since the mid-twentieth century, becoming statistically insignificant in 2015.
+Recent studies by data scientist Felix Busch and others have shown that the devaluation of occupations due to feminization has been declining since the mid-twentieth century, becoming statistically insignificant in 2015.

-Traditionally, Feminism in public relations focused on gender equality, but new scholarship makes claims that focusing on social justice would better aid feminist cause in the field.
-This brings the idea of intersectionalism to the pink collar ghetto.
+Traditionally, feminism in public relations focused on gender equality, but new scholarship makes claims that focusing on social justice would better aid the feminist cause in the field.
+This brings the idea of intersectionality into the pink-collar ghetto.
 The issue is not caused by what women lack as professionals, but caused by larger societal injustices and interlocking systems of oppression that systematically burden women.